Skip to main content

 The signals are different

 Google's local algorithm famously weights proximity heavily.
 A business closer to the searcher's location gets a boost.
-This created hyper-local dynamics where a plumber in north Austin might dominate that area but be invisible in south Austin.
+This created hyper-local dynamics where a plumber in north Austin might dominate that area but be absent in south Austin.

 AI recommendations work differently.
 Proximity matters, but reputation signals matter more.
 An AI answering "best plumber in Austin" is making a city-wide judgment about quality.
 It's looking at review volume, sentiment, recency, and credibility across the entire market.